8 robots racing to win the delivery wars of 2019

-CES 2019 has brought three new automated robot vehicles to an already hotly-contested race to get your dinner, groceries, and packages to your home or office desk.
+CES 2019 has brought three new automated robot vehicles to an already hotly contested race to get your dinner, groceries, and packages to your home or office desk.

 The goal of all these robots is to deliver for what the industry calls the “last mile,” or the distance from a local depot to a final destination.
 Right now, these routes are covered by humans in cars or vans.
 This is inefficient–it uses too much energy and worsens congestion.
 In some cases, for instance on campuses or inside large office complexes, it’s time-consuming and impractical.